|

 Eyelet Rows Cotton Dishcloth Pattern

-This dishcloth has a nice open stitch, making it great for the summer when you need things to dry quicker.
+This dishcloth has a nice open stitch, making it great for the summer when you need things to dry quickly.

 Materials